-In keeping with the overall Texas A&M University-Central Texas Library Services collection development goal to build collections that support our users’ information needs, the archives acquire, preserve, and make available research collections of both published and original source materials, particularly those related to the local academic community and the broader cultural heritage of the Killeen – Temple – Fort Hood metropolitan area and Texas.
+In keeping with the overall A&M-Central Texas Library Services collection development goal to build collections that support our users’ information needs, the archives acquire, preserve, and make available research collections of both published and original source materials, particularly those related to the local academic community and the broader cultural heritage of the Killeen – Temple – Fort Hood metropolitan area and Texas.

-Materials documenting the history and development of Texas A&M University-Central Texas, American Technological University, University of Central Texas, the Tarleton State University Branch Campus in Killeen, Fort Hood Military Base, Killeen – Temple – Fort Hood metropolitan area, and Texas history are the basis of the Archives of Texas A&M University-Central Texas Library Services.
+Materials documenting the history and development of A&M-Central Texas, American Technological University, University of Central Texas, the Tarleton State University-Central Texas, Fort Hood Military Base, the Killeen – Temple – Fort Hood metropolitan area, and Texas history are the basis of the archives' collection development goals.

 Types of Records Collected (but not limited to)